All about the history of Biscarrosse

 An industrial and tourist shift in the 20th century

 It was in 1930 that everything changed for Biscarrosse, thanks to the development of aviation.
 The year was 1929, Pierre-Georges Latécoère.
-Pierre-Georges Latécoère, an industrialist from Toulouse, obtained land on the shores of Lake Biscarrosse from the town council to set up seaplane assembly workshops.
-Today, Biscarrosse is a mythical site for seaplanes.
+Pierre-Georges Latécoère, an industrialist from Toulouse, obtained land on the shores of Lake Biscarrosse from the local council to set up seaplane assembly workshops.
+Today, Biscarrosse is a mythical site for hydraviation.

-In 1962, the population increased with the installation of the Landes test center, now the Direction Générale de l’Armement (DGA), for missile testing.
-Military families settled in the village to support the activities of the missile testing center.
+In 1962, the population grew with the installation of the Landes test center, now the Direction Générale de l’Armement (DGA), for missile testing.
+Military families move into the village to keep up with activities at the center dedicated to ballistic missile testing.

 Today, tourism takes its place

-Today, the center’s activities continue, with tests in the marine environment on the lake commonly known as the “ Latécoère ” lake.
+Today, the center’s activities continue, with marine trials on the lake commonly known as Lac Latécoère.
 Today, this rich historical and industrial heritage makes Biscarrosse a town whose economic activity is driven by summer seaside tourism and commerce.

-This commune in the Landes department is now famous for its town, its lakes (Lac de Biscarrosse-Parentis and Lac de Sanguinet).
-It’s also known for its seascape, with beaches (Navarrosse and Mimizan beaches), dunes and pine trees… Last but not least, it’s a place with a rich historical heritage, where two museums have been built (the Museum of Traditions and the Seaplane Museum).
+Today, this commune in the Landes département is famous for its town and lakes (Lac de Biscarrosse-Parentis and Lac de Sanguinet).
+It is also known for its seascape, with beaches (Navarrosse and Mimizan beaches), dunes, pine trees… Finally, it is a place with a rich historical heritage, where two museums have been built (the Museum of Traditions and the Seaplane Museum).

 The dunes of the Arcachon Basin could also be the place to be for your vacation.
 The best-known dune in the Arcachon basin is the Dune du Pilat, the highest in Europe.

-Now you know the essentials about the Biscarrosse lake (Lac de Parentis) and the Cazaux-Sanguinet lake, as well as Biscarrosse’s historic past.
-Don’t hesitate to take a trip here for an eventful vacation.
+Now you know the basics about the Etang de Biscarrosse (Lac de Parentis) and the Etang de Cazaux-Sanguinet, as well as Biscarrosse’s historic past.
+Don’t hesitate to take a trip there for an eventful vacation.